-When you think about what it costs to go to college, you probably think about tuition, room and board, and the invoice you receive from the College each term.
+When you think about what it costs to go to college, you probably think about tuition, room and board, and the invoice you receive from the University each term.
 However, the cost of attendance—sometimes also called the “student budget”—includes other expenses related to studying and living at college each year.

 Some of these expenses, like tuition, are direct costs, for which you will receive a bill.
-Others are considered indirect costs: expenses you will have but that are not billed by the college (i.e., books, personal expenses, transportation, etc.).
+Others are considered indirect costs: expenses you will have but that are not billed by the university (i.e., books, personal expenses, transportation, etc.).

 Cost of attendance can vary by a student’s level (undergraduate vs. graduate) and living circumstances (on campus vs. off campus vs. commuting from home) and typically includes:

 - Tuition and mandatory fees: same rate for in-state or out-of-state students; charged based on your enrollment (full-time, part-time, etc.)

 - Room and board: allowance based on the student’s living circumstance (on-campus/off-campus/commuting) and expenses for food and utilities